chriskempson/base16-shell/README.md

 ### Base16-Vim Users

-the profile_helper will update a ~/.vimrc_background file that will have your current the colorscheme, you just need to source this file in your vimrc: i.e. (remove the base16colorspace line if not needed)
+the BASE16_THEME environment variable will set to your current colorscheme, you just need to add the following to your vimrc: i.e. (remove the base16colorspace line if not needed)

-    if filereadable(expand("~/.vimrc_background"))
+    if !exists('g:colors_name') || g:colors_name != 'base16-$BASE16_THEME'
         let base16colorspace=256
-      source ~/.vimrc_background
+        colorscheme base16-$BASE16_THEME
     endif

 ## Troubleshooting